PET scans may reveal hidden leukemia spots before CAR t treatment

 Summary

-This study tested whether a special PET scan (FDG PET-CT) can find leukemia that has spread outside the bone marrow in people with relapsed or hard-to-treat B-cell acute lymphoblastic leukemia.
-Ten participants, ages 5 to 39, received a PET scan before and after CAR T-cell therapy.
+This pilot study tested whether PET-CT scans can detect leukemia that has spread outside the bone marrow in patients with relapsed or hard-to-treat B-cell acute lymphoblastic leukemia (ALL).
+Ten participants received a PET scan before and after CAR T-cell therapy.
 The goal was to see how common these hidden spots are and whether they affect treatment success.
-The study did not offer a new treatment but aimed to improve how doctors monitor the disease.

 Get updates